 But even he was given pause as the next applicant was ushered in.

 That she was indeed a she, Traskus had little doubt.
 Her slender neck, thin waist, and wide hips made it clear enough.
 But she was also certainly no Human, nor Elf, nor anything he had seen or even heard of.

 Her skin was a light, almost sky blue, with splotches running along her back and shoulders of darker violet, the color of her eyes, the pupils thin reptilian slits.
-Her face was something akin to a lizard's, roughly triangular, with a long, delicate snout, but with a thick crest of painted feathers, and small ivory protrusions along her brow and the sides of her head.
-A long, rounded tail darted to and fro nervously as she studied his room, then took her seat before his desk, righting her linen cloak, a muted dull brown.
-Her hands, thin but nimble and dexterous, were tipped with finely manicured nails, though the paint there had begun to rub off.
+Her face was something akin to a lizard’s, roughly triangular, with a long, delicate snout, but with a thick crest of painted feathers, and small ivory protrusions along her brow and the sides of her head.
+A long, rounded tail darted to and fro nervously as she studied his room, then took her seat before his desk, righting her linen cloak, which was a muted dull brown.
+Her hands, thin but nimble and dexterous, were tipped with finely manicured claws, though the paint there had begun to rub off.
 Her jewelry, a pair of thin bangles on each wrist, were copper, but finely polished.
 An alloy of good quality.
 The amethyst charm dangling from her forehead, connected by a chain circlet, was also well-made, if of relatively cheap material.
 He decided she knew of some measure of wealth, but was no noble.

-She held a roll of parchment and a paper board with several sheets tacked to it, the beginning of her registry.
+She held a roll of parchment and a paper board with several sheets tacked to it; the beginning of her registry.
 He motioned for the blank documents, to which he would fill, which were surrendered without comment.

 He started at the first page.